omsmith/d2l-my-courses-ui/README.md

 - `actionDescription` _String_: used for A11Y offscreen description
 - `backgroundImage` _String_: an icon to use for the menu item
 - `text` _String_: Text to display on menu item
+- `selectionEvent` _String_: Name of event that will be fired when menu item selected
-- `selectionHandler` _String_: Callback for when menu item is selected
+- `hoverEvent` _String_: Name of event that will be fired when menu item is hovered

 ## `user-info-api` Integration